J-Uptegraph/CORI-Robot/README.md

 ## ✨ Key Features

 - **ROS 2 Native**
-  Modular architecture built with ROS 2 Jazzy for flexibility and scalability.
+  Modular architecture built with ROS 2 for flexibility and scalability.

 - **Gazebo Simulation**
   Simulates a mobile robot with an RGB camera in Gazebo Harmonic and RViz2.